Superfruit for zone 3? Haskaps!

-Haskaps grow on 3 to 5 foot tall bushes.
+Haskaps grow on 3 to 5-foot tall bushes.
 Plant them 3 to 5 feet apart.
 At 3 feet apart, haskaps grow into an attractive hedge.
 At 4 feet apart, they will remain as individual bushes.
-The fruit will hold on the bush after ripening, and continues to sweeten as it hold.
-In a warm summer the fruit may dry on the bush, like raisins, intensifying its sweetness and flavour.
-Dried haskaps bring more than a $100 per lb. in Japan!
+The fruit will hold on to the bush after-ripening and continues to sweeten as it holds.
+In a warm summer, the fruit may dry on the bush, like raisins, intensifying its sweetness and flavour.
+Dried haskaps bring more than $100 per lb. in Japan!

 Haskaps don’t need acid soil like blueberries and are adapted to a wide variety of soil pH, from 5.4 to 7.9.
 They are hardy to zone 2 or 3.
-They are ideally suited to colder micro-climates.
-Those low lying frost pockets, where the ground gets a damp every Spring, may be the perfect spot to plant a few haskaps.
-While they do better if their roots aren’t in standing water, they are able to produce on ground that occasionally gets swampy in spring.
-They can handle temperatures as low as -7C while in bloom, and winter temperatures in excess of -45C.
-Generally they bloom at the same time as twin berry, a honeysuckle cousin native to BC.
-Fruit ripens about 8 weeks later and will hold on the plant, continuing to sweeten for a few weeks.
+They are ideally suited to colder microclimates.
+Those low-lying frost pockets, where the ground gets damp every Spring, maybe the perfect spot to plant a few haskaps.
+While they do better if their roots aren’t in standing water, they can produce on the ground that occasionally gets swampy in spring.
+They can handle temperatures as low as -7C while in bloom, and winter temperatures above -45C.
+Generally, they bloom at the same time as twin berry, a honeysuckle cousin native to BC.
+Fruit ripens about 8 weeks later and will hold on to the plant, continuing to sweeten for a few weeks.
 In most areas, this is just before the strawberry crop ripens.

 Haskaps have no natural pests in North America, however, cedar waxwings and robins are partial to the fruit.
 If you want to save it for yourself, you’ll want to net it before the berries ripen.